jbbrokaw/data-structures/README.md

     * Counts parentheses in text, decides if all opened ones are closed or if anything is broken
     * Returns 1 if more open, -1 if closes unopened ones, 0 if all opens are closed
     * Tests provided
+  4. Doubly linked list
+    * Inherits from linked list, which gave me the very useful search() method, but was otherwise confusing.
+    * Doubly linked lists are more useful when you need to use both ends (like a queue, see below)